synthpop-galaxy/synthpop/README.md

     "kinematics_func_kwargs" : ...
     "population_density_kwargs" : ...

-each of the kwargs items includes a sub dictionary specifying the module (see below )
+Each of the kwargs items includes a sub-dictionary specifying the module (see below).

 ## Modules

-In total 10 Moduls are used within Synthpop.
-These are:
+Synthpop employs 10 modules to perform various tasks, namely:

 1) Population Density
 2) Initial Mass Function
 3) Age Distribution
 4) Metallicity Distribution
 5) Kinematic
 6) Isochrone System
 7) Isochrone Interpolator
 8) Extinction Map
 9) Extinction Law
 10) Post-Processing

-Each fulfilling a single task and can be specified independently.
+11) Each module fulfills a single task and can be independently specified.
 Only the Isochrone System needs to be compatible with the Isochrone Interpolator.
-The predefined modules can be found in the modules directory tree.
-These are subclasses of a dedicated parent class.
+All predefined modules are located in the modules directory tree and are subclasses of a dedicated parent class, which is denoted by a "_" in the name of the corresponding Python file.
-The parent classes can be found in the python files idicated with a "_" For the Age class this can be found in
+For instance, the parent class for the Age module can be found in:

-    /modules/age/_age.py
+``.../modules/age/_age.py ``

-We recommend to specify each subclass in a separate file within this file structure.
+We recommend that each subclass be specified in a separate file within this directory structure.

 ### Define the used Module.
 The usage of a module is either defined by the configuration or by a population file.